PowerShell/PowerShell/docs/building/internals.md

 We are calling `dotnet` tool build for `$Top` directory

 - `src\powershell-win-core` for CoreCLR on Windows.
-- `src\powershell-unix` for CoreCLR on Linux and OS X.
+- `src\powershell-unix` for CoreCLR on Linux and macOS.
 - `src\powershell-win-full` for FullCLR builds (Windows only)

 ### Dummy dependencies